 On the Instructor Example page, you can review the instructor’s answers or solutions and compare them to your own.

 If you haven’t submitted your assignment, you can return to it by clicking on Submission at the top, or Add your Answer at the bottom of the page.

 Reviewing another student’s work and providing your feedback will likely improve your own understanding of the course.
-On this page you can provide feedback on the assignments of up to three other students, who have chosen to share their work.
+On this page, you can provide feedback on the assignments of up to three other students, who have chosen to share their work.

 Completing Your Assignment And Viewing Feedback

-The assignment will be marked as complete, and after the course instructor or other students post feedback on your assignment (if you have opted to share it with them), you will receive a notification from Udemy.
+After the course instructor or other students post feedback on your assignment (if you have opted to share it with them), you will receive a notification from Udemy.
 The notification will include a link to the summary page that features the feedback.

 Commonly Asked Questions